ftucciarone/stdlib_NetCDF/README.md

 > ```
 > where `ierr_` is the result of the netcdf function call.

+Level 0 NetCDF routines are organised in the following files:
+- a
+- b
+- c

 ## Level 1 NetCDF readers-writers
 Here we start adding some fancy checking before the call to make writing or reading an unknown variable a little easier.